 Why are fecal examinations required yearly?

 Fecal material is examined both grossly and microscopically.
-Gross examination of feces involves looking at the texture, color, or presence of blood or adult worms.
-Microscopic examination allows us to see eggs of internal parasites (roundworms, tapeworms, protozoan parasites etc.).
+Gross examination of feces involves looking at the texture, color, and presence of blood or adult worms.
+Microscopic examination allows us to see eggs of internal parasites such as roundworm or tapeworm.
 It is possible for dogs to carry these parasites without any clinical signs.
 It is especially important to run this test when there are clinical signs (diarrhea, bloated stomach), which can rule out parasites as being the cause.
 Unfortunately, due to the life cycle of some parasites, we can miss seeing evidence of them on fecal analysis.
-We strongly recommend regular deworming as a preventative for this reason, especially if your dog’s lifestyle puts them at a higher risk.
+We strongly recommend regular deworming as a preventative for this reason, especially if your dog’s lifestyle puts them at a higher risk

 If my dog’s urine test reveals a urinary tract infection, what can I do?